-Westborough Child Abuse Lawyers in Worcester County
+Massachusetts Child Abuse Lawyers

 Abuse of any kind can leave a lasting and devastating impact on a family.
 When a child experiences this abuse, the gravity of these actions can be all the more egregious.
-Our Westborough child abuse lawyers can help impacted families seek legal protection in civil courts from the party or parties responsible.
+Our Massachusetts child abuse lawyers can help impacted families seek legal protection in civil courts from the party or parties responsible.
 Because our attorneys have over 35 combined years of exclusive family law experience, we understand how sensitive these matters can be.
 If you believe that your child is suffering mistreatment from their other parent or the other parent’s partner or family, we can help you take legal action.

 Unfortunately, we also see cases where a parent gets wrongfully accused of abuse by their ex-spouse.
 We commonly see this in contentious divorces or custody cases where there is a lot of dispute over issues such as custody and child support.
 If you are facing allegations of household abuse, our skilled attorneys can become your advocates and fight for your parental rights.